Nikoh77/Shinobi_DVS_fail2ban/README.md

 ## Installation:
 # On Shinobi server:
 After fail2ban installation do:\
-`cp jail.conf jail.local` to avoid that f2b updates/upgrades can modify your configuration.\
+`cp jail.conf jail.local` to prevent future fail2ban updates from changing your configuration.\
 Add/append below section to jail.local on the fail2ban root dir (replacing \*\*\*2replace\*\*\*) with your data
 ```
 [\*\*\*JailName\*\*\*]\